MassimilianoMancini/tdd-jupiter-example/README.md

-Example of TDD on both trim and factorial examples using jupiter parameterized test
+Example of TDD on both trim and factorial classes using jupiter parameterized tests